Search

 Exceptions:

-• During a Stop and Search(under Section 1 of the Police and Criminal Evidence Act 1984), officers can ask for basic information.
-While you still have the right to remain silent, withholding information might extend the search or raise suspicion.
+• During a Stop and Search (under Section 1 of the Police and Criminal Evidence Act 1984), police can ask for basic information.
+You still have the right to remain silent, but withholding answers might prolong the search.

 How to Answer: